pretzeledkoala/whirlwind/symplectic/cristofaro.md

 </proposition>

 We have the following classical quantities associated to $u$:
-- the action
+- The action
     $$
     \mathcal{A}(u) = \int_C u^* \omega
     $$
-- the Hofer energy
+- The Hofer energy
     $$
     \mathcal{E}(u)=\sup_{s\in \mathbb{R}} \int_{C\cap u^{-1}(\{s\}\times Y)} u^*\lambda
     $$